ieyasu/rbot2/README.markdown

 Principles of Operation
 -----------------------

-Rubybot expects to be run from a location with a directory structure containing its configuration.
-I call this the 'run' directory, and an example run directory is included in the repository.
-You do not need to use that one, but it lets you run the bot out of the box.

-The run/ configuration is involved:
+Rubybot is run from the root of the source tree.
+There are several important files and directories:

-* a db/ directory with the rubybot.db database file and symlinks to the data files in CLONE_ROOT/db/
+* a db/ directory with the rubybot.db main database file.
-* log/ for log files
+* log/ for log files.
-* bin/ for normal bot commands
+* hooks/ for normal bot commands.
-* commands/ for internal commands
-* plugins/ for bot plugins - these give the bot its behavior
-* boilerplate.* and other dep symlinks
-* config.rb
+* services/ - these run as child processes of the main process and decide what to do with a given IRC message.
+* config.rb - tells the bot which server to connect to, which channels to join, and many other aspects of internal behavior.

-The rubybot core (lib/rubybot2/rbot2.rb) loads the config file and plugins, then connects to the IRC server.
-Everything else is handled by the plugins.
-The plugins implement m_MESSAGE_NAME(msg, replier) methods for every IRC message they want to process.
-Their respone, if any, comes through the replier object.
-Look in lib/rubybot2/irc.rb and replier.rb for the IRC::Message and IRC::Replier classes.
+The rubybot main process (bin/rubybot.rb) loads the config file, starts the services, then connects to the IRC server and processes messages.
+Everything beyond basic connection is handled by the services.
+They register for the IRC messages they wish to process, e.g. PRIVMSG.
+The matching messages are written to their STDIN, and anything written to their STDOUT is relayed to the IRC server.
+All communication is done as IRC protocol messages.

-The internal commands are found under lib/rubybot2/commands/.
-These files have classes with methods named after the pattern m_COMMAND_NAME which are called for matching command names.
-These commands are loaded into the main rubybot process to implement basic functionality, especially database-intensive things such as sending 'nexts' and account manipulation.
-If you are adding new commands, you should probably write a normal command instead of an internal one.
+The internal commands are found under commands/.
+They are slated for a rewrite to normal 'hook' commands, so this is all I will say about them.

-### 'Normal' Commands
+### 'Hook' Commands

-The 'normal' commands are implemented as exec()able (#! line and exec bit) scripts in lib/rubybot2/bin/.
-Symlinks are then created in the run/bin/ directory with the command's un-suffixed name, and multiple symlinks can be made to create aliases, e.g. run/bin/tld and run/bin/country both point to lib/rubybot2/bin/tld.rb.
-When rubybot runs a normal command, the current working directory is the run directory.
-The arguments are: nick the message came from, the destination of the message (usually a channel), and the 'arguments' to the command (everything after the !command-name part).
-Additionally, the environment variable ZIP is set to the nick's location (if they have set it for their account) or the default defined in config.rb.
-The command is expected to reply with raw IRC protocol on stdout.
+These are implemented by the comman_runner.rb service.
+The hooks are exec()able scripts or compiled programs in the hooks/ directory.
+The hook's file name is the same as the command name, so command aliases are created by symlinking to the original hook file.

+The basic hook interface: the nick, channel and text of the originating PRIVMSG are passed as three command line arguments.
+If it is a private message, the 'channel' will actually be the bot's nick.
+Also, the environment variable ZIP is set according to either the nick's account or the default zip in config.rb.
+The hook is then to respond with zero or more newline-terminated messages in IRC protocol.
 For debugging purposes, stderr is captured and sent to the command's origin.

 To make command writing easier, boilerplate.{rb,php,py} have been written.
-See lib/rubybot2/bin/example.rb for a basic boilerplate.rb-based command.
+These are kind of ugly, so a more streamlined approach is in development.
+If a hook file has a recognized language-specific extension, a special hook running script is used to provide a nicer API to get the job done with less code than with the boilerplate approach.

 ### Accounts